 I'm a student at the Morgantown campus.
 Can I take summer courses at one of the branch campuses to raise my overall GPA?

-Yes, any student who is suspended may take courses during the summer term or winter intersession at any WVU campus to raise their overall GPA to 2.0 or higher.
+Yes, any student who is suspended may take courses during the summer term (if suspended after the spring term) or winter intersession (if suspended after the fall term) at any WVU campus to raise their overall GPA to 2.0 or higher.
 Courses taken outside of the WVU system will not count toward the student’s overall GPA until they return to WVU and raise their overall GPA to 2.0 with courses completed at a WVU campus.

 I was suspended previously, but I brought up my overall GPA by taking summer courses and I didn’t serve my suspension.
 Why am I being notified that I am suspended a second time?
 Shouldn’t this be my first suspension?